MICA-MNI/ENIGMA/docs/pages/05.HCP/index.rst

 Connectivity data
 ==================================================

-This page contains descriptions and examples to use HCP connectivity data!
+This page contains descriptions and examples to use Human Connectome Project (HCP) connectivity data.

-For details on HCP participants and data processing, please see our manuscript entitled `Network-based atrophy modelling in the common epilepsies: a worldwide ENIGMA study <https://www.biorxiv.org/content/10.1101/2020.05.04.076836v1>`_!
+For details on HCP participants and data processing, please see our manuscript entitled `Network-based atrophy modelling in the common epilepsies: a worldwide ENIGMA study <https://advances.sciencemag.org/content/6/47/eabc6457>`_.

 .. admonition:: one matrix 🎤

      Are you looking for subcortico-subcortical connectivity?
-Or do you want cortical and subcortical connectivity in one 82 x 82 matrix (68 cortical + 14 subcortical regions)?
+Or do you want cortical and subcortical connectivity in one matrix?
 If so, check out our functions: ``load_fc_as_one()`` :ref:`here<load_fc_as_one_mat>` and ``load_sc_as_one()`` :ref:`here<load_sc_as_one_mat>`!